The text covers:

 Preparing the app with Swift may come with some performance boosts and enables the developer to leverage all the possibilities provided by iOS.
 But in most cases, the gain appears to be not-that-significant when comparing the React Native vs. Swift possibilities.

-Not to mention the fact, that there is a whole world of Android users waiting for the app.
-Is building a new one from scratch really that good idea, especially with some React Native development company ready to provide support?
+Not to mention the fact, that there is a whole world of Android users waiting for an app.

 We highly recommend to check out our other articles.
 If you are looking for a career opportunity, feel free to browse our job offers.
 Do you want to have your digital project estimated?
 Just click on a button below.Estimate project Browse job offers